ElizaKartchner/startup/README.md

 ![Sketch One](Website_first_sketch.jpg)
 ![Sketch Two](Website_2nd_drawing.jpg)

+The midterm covers basic console commands, internet concepts (HTTP, DNS, web certs), HTML, CSS, and JavaScript.

+# Intro to web programming
+How to be an exceptional web programmer
+- Tech = find right tool for the job, maximize its performance, and automate its execution.
+- Art = visually attractive web application and well written code
+- Social = teams to work together and interact with customers
+- Discovery = Having a mind that is always questioning Making mistakes is a key component for learning.
+Recognizing and embracing the power of making mistakes will help you learn faster, and at a deeper level.

+## A brief history of web programming
+1. The formation of the internet that supports the communication of web applications
+1. The creation of HTML and HTTP that made it possible to shared hyperlinked documents (Web 1.0).
+1. The creation of CSS and JavaScript that enabled interactive web applications (Web 2.0).

+## The Internet
+United States Department of Defense created the ARPANET as a means of sharing information between universities doing defense related research.
+The management of the Internet is controlled by two major organizations.
+The Internet Engineering Task Force (IETF) defines the technical standards that specify how the physical network communicates.
+The Internet Corporation for Assigned Names and Numbers (ICANN) oversees both the Internet Protocol (IP) address space, and the Domain Name System (DNS).

+## HTML = Hypertext Markup Language
+Tim Berners-Lee was tasked with building a system that would allow researchers to share documents between remote academic institutions.
+ARPANET provided the necessary connectivity, Berners-Lee defined the protocols for document sharing.
+Named the document format the HyperText Markup Language (HTML) based on inspiration from the digital publishing industry's Standard Generalized Markup Language (SGML).
+Documents could be interconnected with what he termed hyperlinks to allow immediate access to related documents.
+Berners-Lee also made contributions to HyperText Transfer Protocol (HTTP) and the Uniform Resource Locator (URL).
+These two definitions specify how web documents are addressed and transmitted across the Internet.

+## CSS = Cascading Style Sheets
+First proposed in 1994 by Håkon Wium Lie, a contemporary of Berners-Lee at CERN, in order to give HTML documents visual styling independent of the content's structure.
+By 1996 CSS became a standard and all the major browsers began to implement the functionality.

+## JavaScript
+Added the ability to script web pages turning the static web into an interactive experience.
+"Always bet on JS" - Brendan Eich

+### Order of asking questions
+1. Yourself
+1. The Oracle - google is your friend
+1. Peers
+1. TA
+1. Instructor

 # AWS notes
 My server IP address is http://18.119.93.245/
 In order to romote shell into my server, the command is ssh -i [key pair file] ubuntu@[ip address]